aenyne/aenyne.github.io/about.md

 With this blog, I am following now my love to think about ethics and philosophical topics and put them in the context of data and AI.
 </div>
 <br/><br/>
 <div>In my leisure time, I like to read about technological developments and reflect on how they will shape our future.
-After I found out that the topic of machine intelligence is one of the highly neglected risks, see [80,000 hours](https://80000hours.org/problem-profiles/artificial-intelligence/)
-, I have intensified my readings recently, and I want to share some of the yet less common spread topics, that gave me interesting insights and considerations.
+After I found out that the topic of machine intelligence is one of the highly neglected risks, see 80,000 hours, I have intensified my readings recently, and I want to share some of the yet less common spread topics, that gave me interesting insights and considerations.
  </div>
 <br/><br/>
 <br/><br/>